portefaix/portefaix-website/README.md

-# Docsy Example
+# Portefaix / Website

 [Docsy][] is a [Hugo theme module][] for technical documentation sites, providing easy site navigation, structure, and more.
-This **Docsy Example Project** uses the Docsy theme component as a hugo module and provides a skeleton documentation structure for you to use.
+This **Portefaix Website** uses the Docsy theme component as a hugo module.
-You can clone/copy this project and edit it with your own content, or use it as an example.

 In this project, the Docsy theme is pulled in as a Hugo module, together with its dependencies: